pwang649/myWiki/docs/Robotics/Control/State-Space.md

 id: Robotics - Control - State Space
 title: State-Space Representation
 sidebar_position: 1
 ---

 The notion of the state of a dynamic system is a fundamental notion in physics.
-The basic premise of newtonian dynamics is that the future evolution of a dynamic process is entirely determined by its present state, following this abstract definition:
+The basic premise of Newtonian dynamics is that the future evolution of a dynamic process is entirely determined by its present state, following this abstract definition:
-    The state of a dynamic system is a set of physical quantities, the specification of which (in the absence of external excitation) completely determines the evolution of the system.
+  > The state of a dynamic system is a set of physical quantities, the specification of which (in the absence of external excitation) completely determines the evolution of the system.

 ## Basics of Control Theory